 Bartolomeo Cristofori invented the piano in 1700.
 In Italian, forte means loud and piano means soft.
 Cristofori originally called it the “harpsichord that could play loud and soft” which was later shortened to either fortepiano or pianoforte.
 Today we call it a piano.
 The piano of Cristofori’s time was a little different than our modern version however.

-The fortepiano was made almost exclusively from wood, different than our modern day pianos.
+The fortepiano was made almost exclusively from wood, different from our modern day pianos.
 It had a longer decay than the harpsichord, but it still is shorter than our modern day pianos.

 Why Does This All Matter?

 Bach wrote for the harpsichord and the organ.
 He did get to play on an early fortepiano near the end of his life, but he didn’t like it.
 Because his music wasn’t written for the piano, we need to understand what he had intended the music to sound like when he wrote it.
 There were no damper pedals and likely not a whole lot of dynamics either.
 The notes could either be held out indefinitely, like on the organ, or decayed very quickly like on the harpsichord.

 Mozart wrote music for an instrument where there were no pedals at all.
 He had just a knee lever to use to raise the dampers.
 He did use it of course, and expected it to be used at times, but it wasn’t all encompassing like ours are today.

 The style of music was affected by the time and the style other instruments were playing in, but it was also highly influenced by the abilities of the instrument.
 Just about every other instrument in Bach’s day could play dynamics.
 If his instrument was capable of dynamics, would he have expected to hear them in performances?
 That’s an answer you have to come up with yourself.